MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-configure-hard-coded-link-translation.md

 After authentication, when the proxy server passes the application data to the user, application proxy scans the application for hard-coded links and replaces them with their respective, published external URLs.

-application proxy assumes that applications are encoded in UTF-8.
+Application proxy assumes that applications are encoded in UTF-8.
 If that's not the case, specify the encoding type in an HTTP response header, like `Content-Type:text/html;charset=utf-8`.

 ### Which links are affected?